9 Most Common Early Warning Signs of Psychosis

 Key Takeaways

-9 Common Early Indicators of Psychosis
+What Are the 9 Common Early Indicators of Psychosis?

 1. Subtle Behavior Shifts

-One of the first signs that something may be amiss is subtle shifts in behavior.
+One of the first signs that something may be amiss is subtle shifts in behaviour.
 These changes might seem minor at first but can escalate if left unchecked.

 You might notice a decline in your performance at school or work.
 Perhaps tasks that once seemed easy now feel overwhelming.
 For example, a person who was always conscious of their look might start neglecting their personal appearance.
 This decline in self-care is often one of the earliest indicators that something is wrong.

 2. Unusual Thoughts